garamond13/alt-scale/README.md

 ## Settings

-### Scaling

 #### Kernel filter (K)
-Which kernel filter function to use for calculation of kernel weights.
+Which kernel filter to use for calculation of kernel weights.
+See "KERNEL FILTERS LIST" inside the shader for available kernel filters.

 #### Kernel radius (R)
 Kernel radius determines the kernel size, which is `ceil(2 * kernel radius)` when upsampling (upscale) or `ceil(2 * kernel radius * downscale ratio * antialiasing amount)` when downsampling (downscale).